jpgrace/macos-update/README.md

 ## How it works

-The [update script](bin/update.sh) consists of updating a number of global dependencies.
+The [update script](bin/update.sh) updates a number of global dependencies.
 Specifically:

 - softwareupdate: The system software update tool (see: `man softwareupdate` for more details).
 - Homebrew: update, upgrade, and cleanup